Boomer Esiason: Cincinnati Bengals (first stint)

 Esiason's teammate from Maryland, defensive end Pete Koch, was taken by the Bengals with the 16th pick in the first round of the same draft.
 Koch lasted just one season in Cincinnati and five total in the NFL.

+At 6'-5" and 224 pounds, and with a powerful arm, Esiason was the signal caller on one of the most potent offenses of the late 1980s.

-He got his first pro start on October 7, 1984, in Cincinnati in a game against the Houston Oilers.
-On a rainy day, he led the Bengals to a 13–3 win over Houston and scored the game's only touchdown on a three-yard run.
-He took over for Ken Anderson as the Bengals' full-time starting quarterback on September 22, 1985, in a loss in Cincinnati to the San Diego Chargers and future Hall of Famer Dan Fouts 44–41.
-At 6'-5" and 224 pounds with a powerful arm, Esiason was the signal caller on one of the most potent offenses of the late 1980s and, though well short of Ken Anderson's rushing total of over 2,200 yards, was surprisingly mobile, rushing for 1,598 yards on 447 attempts and scoring seven touchdowns by this point in his career.
+Boomer got his first pro start on October 7, 1984, in a home game against the Houston Oilers.
+On a rainy day, he led the Bengals to a 13–3 win over Houston, and scored the game's only touchdown on a three-yard run.
+He took over for Ken Anderson as the Bengals' full-time starting quarterback on September 22, 1985, in a 44–41 home loss to the San Diego Chargers and future Hall of Famer Dan Fouts.
+Although well short of Anderson's rushing total of over 2,200 yards, Esiason was surprisingly mobile, rushing for 1,598 yards on 447 attempts and scoring seven touchdowns by this point in his career.
 He became particularly adept at running the difficult "no huddle" offense devised by Bengals head coach Sam Wyche.

-On December 21, 1986, the final game of the 1986 season, he set a team record by throwing five touchdown passes as the Bengals defeated the New York Jets 52–21.
+On December 21, 1986, the final game of the 1986 season, Esiason set a team record by throwing five touchdown passes, as the Bengals defeated the New York Jets 52–21.
 He also set the team single season passing record of 3,959 yards in this game.
 It was the last game of Bengals' quarterback Ken Anderson's playing career.